nullstack/nullstack.github.io/articles/renderable-components.md

 ---
 title: Renderable Components
-description: Renderable components are very similar to web componentsn they give you the ability to create new HTML tags that shortcut a group of other HTML tags
+description: Renderable components are very similar to web components they give you the ability to create new HTML tags that shortcut a group of other HTML tags
 ---

 The simplest component you can make is a renderable component.